ramankrs/Profile/README.md

 - 5 Years in handling digital media marketing for the clients spanning into multiple segments such as e-commerce, real estate, education, B2B and product.
-- Currently working as a Digital Marketer on the product side with DriveU.
+- Currently working as a Digital Marketer on the DriveU app.
 - Proficient in digital strategy, media planning and online marketing.
+- Hands-on with product design and product analytics.
 <br>
 <br>